ricea/compressstream-explainer/README.md

 utility of the API:

 * Other compression algorithms, including "deflate".
+* Implementing new compression algorithms in JavaScript or WASM.
 * Options for algorithms, such as setting the compression level.
 * "Low-latency" mode, where compressed data is flushed at the end of each chunk.
 Currently data is always buffered across chunks.
 This means many